Nitheesh-Parkala/Namaste-React/README.md

  whenever we r doing maping  we have to give unique key over the functional component function.
  ### note: we should not use index as  a key.
- not using key(not acceptable)<<<<  index as key  <<<<<<<<<<<<<< unique id(best practice)
+ not using key(not acceptable)<<<<  index as key  <<<<<<<<<<<<<< unique id(best practice) But  react never use index as a key it is a bad practice.
  For Json view we are using chrome extension is : https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh